 Interactive Prototypes

-Interactive prototypes are high-fidelity digital products through which UX designers can study user interactions with a product before coding it.
+Interactive prototypes are high-fidelity digital models through which UX designers study how users engage with a product before it’s built.
+These typically involve:

 Developing User Stories